hsf-training/hsf-training-docker/README.md

 > **Note**
 > Click [here](https://hsf-training.github.io/hsf-training-docker/) for the training website!

-The aim of this module is to introduce containers and their role in reproducible research.
+This learning module introduces containers and their role in reproducible research.
 Participants will learn how to build, run, and share containers using tools like Docker and Podman.

 ## Contributing